TIBCOSoftware/snappydata/docs/quickstart/getting_started_with_docker_image.md

 For example:

 ```
-$ docker push myrepo/snappydata
+$ docker push myrepo/computedb
 ```
 !!!Note
 	This example only showcases how to push an image onto Docker Hub.
 You can also publish the image to other container registries such as [gcr.io](http://gcr.io).
 For publishing on gcr.io, you can refer [this document](https://cloud.google.com/container-registry/docs/pushing-and-pulling).

-## Launching SnappyData Container
+## Launching TIBCO ComputeDB Container

-The command to launch SnappyData container is different for Linux and macOS.
+The command to launch the TIBCO ComputeDB container is different for Linux and macOS.

-### Launching SnappyData Container on Linux
+### Launching TIBCO ComputeDB Container on Linux

-In the command prompt, execute the following commands to launch the SnappyData cluster in a single container.
+In the command prompt, execute the following commands to launch the TIBCO ComputeDB cluster in a single container.

 ```
 $ docker run -itd --net=host --name <container-name> <your-docker-repo-name>/<image_name>[:<image-tag>] start all